 And believe me, you don’t want to shell out over $700 on “treatment” that doesn’t work!

 I’m talking about and pointing the finger at Doctors, physical therapy, anti-inflammatory pills/creams, elbow braces, massage therapy and cortisone shots.

-But what did finally work were these 5 strange, yet effective techniques that you do while sitting in your comfy chair at home, watching your favourite TV show!
+But what did finally work were these 5 strange, yet effective techniques that you do while sitting in your comfy chair at home, watching your favorite TV show!

 And 10 years later, my elbow has never felt stronger!